addyh/pinder/README.md

 ```
 ```
 ### For MacOS / iPhone dev
-Open the iOS project `ios/pinder.xcodeproj` with Xcode
+Open the iOS project at `ios/pinder.xcodeproj` with Xcode
 ```

 ```